punit-malpani/DistrAlgoSimulation/README.md

 ## Usage
 The input directory inside the base directory includes some .ngs graph files that can be utilized to run and view this distributed wave algorithm simulations.
 To utilize one, set the appropriate dir and filename in the application.conf file.

-1. Once the application is running, it will load the graph data, and prompt for user input as follows,
+1. Once the application is running, it will load the graph data, and prompt for user input as follows,<br>

 Welcome to AkkaWaveSim
 Select one from the following to initiate a wave algorithm simulation:
 1. Tarry's Algo[1]      2.
 DFS Algo[2]          3.
 Optimized DFS Algo[3]
 4. Awerbuch's Algo[4]   5.
 Cidon's Algo[5]
 6. Tree Algo[6]          7.
 Echo Algo[7]
-Enter choice[1-7]:
+Enter choice[1-7]:<br>

 >> A simulation based on the graph and your choice of algorithm will be run.
 All the important information and messages exchanges will be logged using Akka context's logger.
 Log files will be available in the log folder inside the base director

 >> Once a simulation is complete, the prompt will reappear asking for algorithm choice, enabling running simulations in a loop.